OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 </html>
 ```

+You may have noticed that the HTML file references a JavaScript file, *addin-config.js*, that doesn't yet exist.
+This file will be created in the [Create a file to manage configuration settings](#create-a-file-to-manage-configuration-settings) section below.

 ### Update the function file (JavaScript)

 Open the file *./src/commands/commands.js* and replace the entire contents with the following code.
 Note that if the `insertDefaultGist` function determines the add-in has not yet been configured, it adds the `?warn=1` parameter to the dialog URL.
-Doing so makes the settings dialog render the message bar that's defined in *./settings/dialog.html*, to tell the user why they're seeing the dialog.
+Doing so makes the settings dialog render the message bar that's defined in *./src/settings/dialog.html*, to tell the user why they're seeing the dialog.

 ```js
 var config;